“Staying in Place” order will be in effect for GVSU students living in Allendale Township from September 17 through October 1. Read more

-Students interested in pursuing an aquatic sciences emphasis within the Master of Science in biology degree program at Grand Valley may do so at the AWRI.
+Students interested in pursuing an aquatic sciences emphasis within the Master of Science in biology degree program at Grand Valley State University may do so at the Annis Water Resources Institute.
 These students can select a faculty member at AWRI as their major advisor or as committee members for their thesis research in the aquatic sciences.
-Broad areas of research at AWRI include aquatic biogeochemistry, algal ecology, benthic ecology, climatology and global warming, ecological modeling, ecosystem restoration, environmental chemistry, environmental toxicology, fisheries ecology and management, invasive species, limnology and stream ecology, marine ecology, microbial ecology, molecular ecology, and watershed management.
+Broad areas of research at AWRI include aquatic biogeochemistry, algal ecology, benthic ecology, climatology and global warming, ecological modeling, ecosystem restoration, environmental chemistry, environmental toxicology, fisheries ecology and management, invasive species, limnology and stream ecology, microbial ecology, aquatic molecular ecology, and watershed management.
 Students are encouraged to contact individual faculty members to learn more about specific areas of research.